mqhub/Strategy-USDT-BullRunRider/README.md

 # About
-This repository holds an open-source trading strategy.
+This repository holds an open-source trading strategy maintained by the [Superalgos Community](https://t.me/superalgoscommunity).
 The strategy conforms to the Superalgos Protocol, therefore, it may function as a fully automated trading system within the [Superalgos Desktop App](https://superalgos.org/tools-superalgos-desktop-app.shtml).

 People not interested in trading automation may still obtain the strategy's situations, conditions, and formulas by using the app's Designer interface, and use the set of rules as they see fit.
 The app may also be used for testing ideas, for backtesting and paper-trading (signals!).